DevExpress-Examples/wpf-dock-layout-manager-use-the-layout-upgrade-event-to-upgrade-a-layout-from-one-version-to-another/Readme.md

 ### Upgrade Logic

-When the restored layout comes from an older version, custom upgrade handlers are triggered through the [`DXSerializer.LayoutUpgrade`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.Serialization.DXSerializer.LayoutUpgradeEvent) event.
+When a layout from an older version is restored, the [`GridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridCell.GridControl) and  `DockLayoutManager` raise the [`DXSerializer.LayoutUpgrade`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.Serialization.DXSerializer.LayoutUpgrade) event to apply custom upgrade logic and adapt the layout to the current version of the application.

 * For the [`DockLayoutManager`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager), the handler switches the MDI style if the layout version is `"1.0"`: